nextflow-io/nextflow/docs/googlecloud.rst

 cluster when tasks remain too long in wait status because there aren't enough computing resources available.
 The ``maxInstances`` attribute defines the upper limit to which the cluster can grow.

-By default unused instances are not removed when are not utilised.
+By default unused instances are not removed when they are not utilised.
 If you want to enable automatic cluster scale-down specify the ``terminateWhenIdle`` attribute in the ``autoscale`` configuration group.

 It is also possible to define a different AMI image ID, type and spot price for instances launched by the Nextflow autoscaler.